KellyVNguyen/Mushroom-Classification-Kaggle-Project/README.md

   * Input: The input to the models consists of 95 one-hot encoded binary features representing the physical characteristics of the mushrooms.
   * Output: The output is a binary class label: 0 for edible mushrooms and 1 for poisonous mushrooms.
   * Models
-    * Decision Tree Classifier: Chosen for its simplicity, interpretability, and ability to handle categorical data directly.
+    * **Decision Tree Classifier**: Chosen for its simplicity, interpretability, and ability to handle categorical data directly.
 It serves as an excellent baseline.
-    * Random Forest Classifier: Selected as an ensemble method to improve robustness, reduce overfitting compared to single decision trees, and potentially provide more stable feature importances.
+    * **Random Forest Classifier**: Selected as an ensemble method to improve robustness, reduce overfitting compared to single decision trees, and potentially provide more stable feature importances.
-    * Logistic Regression: Implemented as a linear classification model to assess the linearity of the dataset's separability and provide a contrast to the tree-based models.
+    * **Logistic Regression**: Implemented as a linear classification model to assess the linearity of the dataset's separability and provide a contrast to the tree-based models.
   * Loss, Optimizer, other Hyperparameters.
     * For all models, random_state=42 was set for reproducibility.
     * For Logistic Regression, solver='liblinear' and max_iter=200 were specified to ensure convergence and handle the dataset effectively.